Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 +

 ### Management
+Once deployed, the VM can be administered thru either of the following:

-+ **RDP** is enabled on all VMs.
-Can only be used remotely if machiens were provisioned with a public IP
++ **RDP** is enabled & RDP traffic allowed thru the NSG, but can only be used if the machine is provisioned with a public IP
 + **Azure Bastion** basic is also offered as an alternative to managing the VMs via a direct RDP connection

 ## Additional notes